provizio/provizio_dds_idls/TOPICS.md

 ## Freespace

-Freespace is provided as video frames.
+There are 2 ways of representing freespaces: [Polygonal](#polygonal-freespaces) and [Raw Images](#raw-image-freespaces).
+Please see below for more details.

+### Polygonal Freespaces

+The primary way of representing freespace is in the form of [polygons](ros/geometry_msgs/msg/PolygonInstanceStamped.idl).
+The polygons are represented as sequences of vertices defining their outlines.
+They can be both convex and concave.
+The "id" specifies the type of polygon, with 0 standing for freespaces.

+There can be single or multiple polygons per frame.
+Later case produces multiple `PolygonInstanceStamped` messages with the same `frame_id` and `stamp`.

+### Raw Image Freespaces

+Freespace can also be provided in the form of raw images.
 Black pixels (#000000) stand for non-freespace, while gray-blue (#434758 HEX) pixels mark freespace.
 The default coordinate system is as following:

 - Bottom-center pixel is at the position of the sensor (0m forward, 0m left)
 - Up-center pixel is at (400m forward, 0m left)